The Grand Canyon, Arizona, USA

 Phantom Ranch

 It is a site at the bottom of the Grand Canyon that you can only get to by mule or on foot.
-You need advance bookings for it.
+You need bookings for it.

 Backcountry Camping

-Getting a permit is a must for backcountry camping which you can do if you want to experience the canyon’s beauty in a more private space.
+Getting a permit is a must for backcountry camping, which you can do if you want to experience the canyon’s beauty in a more private space.

 Practical Information